looker-open-source/gzr/README.md

-# Looker Content Utility
+# Gazer - A Looker Content Utility

-The Looker Content Utility can be used to navigate and manges Spaces, Looks, and Dashboards via a simple command line tool.
+Gazer can be used to navigate and manges Spaces, Looks, and Dashboards via a simple command line tool.

+## Status and Support

+Gazer is **NOT** supported or warranteed by Looker in any way.
+Please do not contact Looker support for issues with Gazer.
+Issues can be logged via https://github.com/deangelo-llooker/gzr/issues

 ## Installation

-Once this gem is released to rubygems, you can install this gem by simply typing:
+You can install this gem by simply typing:

-    $ gem install lkr
+    $ gem install gazer

-Prior to that release, you can follow the Development setup below, typing `bundle exec rake install` to install it locally
+Alternately you can follow the Development setup below, typing `bundle exec rake install` to install it locally

 ## Usage

 Display help information...

-    $ lkr help
+    $ gzr help

 ### Storing Credentials
 Store login information by creating the file `~/.netrc` in your home directory with the api3 credentials